mui/material-ui/CONTRIBUTING.md

 ### How to increase the chance of being accepted?

-We run a series of checks automatically when a Pull Request is opened (CI).
-If you're not sure you can always open a Pull Request and the GitHub UI will display a serious of checks that will run.
-If one of them fails check out the section about [Checks and how to fix them](#checksfix).
+CI runs a series of checks automatically when a Pull Request is opened.
+If you're not sure if you changes will pass, you can always open a Pull Request and the GitHub UI will display  a summary of the results.
+If one of them fails check out the section [Checks and how to fix them](#checksfix).

 Make sure the following is true: